amnipriyasowrirajan/React_mini_projects/README.md

 - billTotal: (number) The total amount of the bill.
 - tipPercentage: (number) The tip percentage to calculate the tip amount

+# Music Player Component

+A Music Player component for React that allows users to play, pause, skip tracks, adjust volume, and view track progress.

+- tracks: (array) An array of track objects containing metadata such as title, artist, duration, and source URL (src) of each track.